CHOOSING YOUR LAYERS

 Keep in Mind: Thicker & More Elaborate Doesn’t Always Mean Better

-A person with a lower BMI will do just fine with a thinner mattress, while someone with a higher BMI will likely need a thicker mattress.
+A person with a lower BMI will likely do just fine with a relatively thinner mattress, while someone with a higher BMI will probably prefer a thicker mattress.

 A Support Layer Is Typically:

-The support layer is usually 4-8 inches thick and is designed to provide support.
+The support layer is usually 4-8 inches thick, and its role in your mattress is to, well… provide support.

-The most common materials for the support layer are latex, polyurethane foam, and pocket coil springs.
-Add some extra here for spacing & clarity.
+The most common materials for the support layer are firm to extra-firm latex, firm polyfoam, thick wool mats, or pocketed coil springs.

 A Comfort Layer Is Typically: